-Fashion’s staple colour has taken a summer turn.
+Fashion’s staple colour has taken an interiors turn.
 Pair with pale timbers and greys for a surprisingly light and airy feel.
 Here’s how to use black in your home the right way.

 Paint your walls

 While black may not be the colour you immediately think of when picking a shade for your walls, it is an instant way to add drama to a room.
 Just painting one wall is a great trick for a small space.
 Dark colours actually recede from the viewer, so the accent wall visually enlarges the space and sets up a nice contrast that can make the rest of the room seem brighter by comparison.
 The key to making it work, and to avoid the dark cave look is to ensure everything else in the room pops against it.
 This means lighter furnishings, floors, accents and even art.
 Nothing stands out quite so fabulously as it does against a black wall.

 With fixtures and fittings

 Black in light fittings, tapware, window and door frames or even tiles add a contemporary feel and sharpens the decorating scheme of the room.
 It will serve as an outline that sets off specific areas or objects.
 Remember black by itself is striking and gives a modern, luxurious feel whatever the room.